senozanAleyna/final-frontend/README.md

 # kamp-frontend
 This project is the front-end side of FinalProject in my repositories.
-You can find the back end project here,
+You can find the back-end project here,

 :point_right:  [Final Project](https://github.com/senozanAleyna/FinalProject)